dfsp-spirit/brainloc/README.md

 To use a different or custom atlas, just drop the respective annot files for the two hemispheres into the `/label/` directory of your template subject.
 See [the FreeSurfer documentation on Cortical Parcellations](https://surfer.nmr.mgh.harvard.edu/fswiki/CorticalParcellation) for details on FreeSurfer brain atlases.

+## Atlas distances

+The following methods are available to compute the distance of a point on a brain surface to a brain atlas region:

+* Euclidean distance: point to mean value of region coordinates
+* Euclidean distance: point to closest vertex of region

+The following methods are work in progress:

+* Geodesic distance to closest vertex of region